yujiosaka/headless-chrome-crawler/README.md

 Powered by [Puppeteer](https://github.com/GoogleChrome/puppeteer), headless-chrome-crawler allows you to scrape those single page applications with the following features:

 * Configure concurrency, delay and retries
+* Pluggable cache to skip duplicate requests
 * Cancel requests by conditions
+* Pause and resume at any time
 * Insert [jQuery](https://jquery.com) automatically
 * Priority queue
 * Device emulation